programarivm/imagine/README.md

 Imagine is an embeddable code snippet written in PHP that demonstrates how to transfer ethical trust through social money and the [Roll API](https://docs.tryroll.com/) when paying for goods and services.
 Since PHP is widely used on the Internet the snippet can be easily revamped into multiple CMS and frameworks.

+### Proof of Concept

+Let's say Bob is a "software developer" using the freelancing platform Acme for a living on a regular basis.

+All of a sudden he needs to be an "employer" on the Acme platform for the first time and use the services of Alice, who is a CSS designer.
+The problem is Acme users (Alice) can't see any previous feedback indicator (stars) on how ethical Bob is as an employer.

+> Here is where ETHIC comes to the rescue!

+When the work is being accepted, Alice gets an HTML popup informing that Bob is an awesome human being, a regular user of ETHIC, so finally decides to accept the job.

+Finally, once the task is completed, Bob might want to get some ETHIC from a 100.00 USD transaction with Alice, in which case he'll ask Alice, if she's okay with that, to please transfer 1, 2, 3, 4 or 5 ETHIC.

+> 1 ETHIC = 1 milligram of gold.

+In a nutshell, this is nothing but a rating system in the form of an ETHIC transaction from Alice to Bob.

 ### Development

 Should you want to play around with the development environment follow the steps below.